-The auction attributed to either the campaign or experiment, can only be won if the overall ad rank is high.
-So, for instance if Google decides to show your experiment with a bid of $5 then it has higher probability of winning an auction than when the original campaign with a bid of $1 is shown.
+The auction attributed to either the campaign or experiment can only be won if the overall ad rank is high.
+So, for instance, if Google decides to show your experiment with a bid of $5 then it has a higher probability of winning an auction than when the original campaign with a bid of $1 is shown.
 This results in significant difference in the impressions received by the experiment in comparison to the original campaign.

 8. One Experiment per Campaign

 You can create only one active experiment at a time for your campaign/ draft.
 This might restrict you if you wish to test different variations of the same metric.
 For example, you want to test the impact of different CPA targets.
 Your original campaign runs with a CPA of $10, while you want to test the impact on the campaign if the CPAs are set as $12 and $15.
 Ideally, you wish to compare CPA of $10 with both $12 and $15, however, you are restricted to test either $10 vs $12 or $10 vs $15.
 You would have to run two experiments separately, with one experiment running with $12 CPA and when that experiment ends, create another experiment with $15 CPA.
 This is too time-consuming if you wish to test out different options as only one experiment is eligible for a campaign.

 With bid simulators, you can determine how different bids impact your ads performance.
 As the budget allocated is shared between the original campaign and the experiment, these simulators stop working if there is an active experiment in your campaign.
 Your bid simulators can run again once you experiment is no longer active and has been transferred to any of the other statuses (Applied, New Campaign or Removed)

 [Update 27th July 2018] – Here is a new quirk we recently came across and hence adding in this post –

 Campaigns Using Shared Budget Ineligible For Experiments